 Future Directions

 The lowest-hanging fruit is a replication of the study, providing evidence of our proposed mediating relationship and moderating effects, on a group that more closely mimics the insurance buying public.
 This would provide additional external validity, as the primary decision-makers around health insurance are not university students.
-Another extension for replications of this research would be to developing a structured plan for qualitative analysis such as semantic text analysis, LIWC specifically.
+Another extension for replications of this research would be to developing a structured plan for qualitative analysis such as semantic text analysis, LIWC, or Thematic Analysis with dual consensus coding.

 There are several modifications of the experimental materials that would be of interest to examine.
 One would be determining if different resource availability would have greater or lesser support.
 If there is no significant difference, that would perhaps provide evidence indicating that the structure of an HBP could have has greater salience in determining approval versus simply the objective healthcare options available.

-Another valuable extension would be to measure additional moderating variables.
+Another extension would be to measure additional moderating variables.
 Political orientation and polarization are two variables explicitly referenced in our free response section by participants.
 We could also design experimental material that explicitly promotes ‘standard’ private health insurance as it exists in the US or compare to negative messaging on ‘standard’ private health care without having positive information about UHC.

 The most valuable extension would be to determine how to increase support for UHC with individuals that have lower objective numeracy.
 Low objective numeracy is common in the US population.
 Having an intervention that only works to increase support for UHC in individuals with high-objective numeracy is problematic as we would want to impact the whole of the population.
 Some considerations could be a simplified version of the exercise, or to clearly indicate the trade-offs using a computer activity that does not explicitly reference numbers or calculation.